 Ambush predators: Estuary versus reef stonefish

-The face of horror (Synanceia horrida) in the picture above shows the distinguishing feature between the estuary and the reef stonefish: The bony ridge above and between eyes.
-In contrary, eyes of the reef stonefish are far apart with a deep pit in between.
+The face of horror (Synanceia horrida) in the picture above shows the distinguishing feature between the estuary and the reef stonefish: The bony ridge above and between the eyes.
+On the contrary, the eyes of the reef stonefish are far apart with a deep pit in between.
 Estuary stonefish can grow up to 60 cm and are usually of a dull brownish to reddish colour, perfect to camouflage among rocks and sandy bottoms.
 In addition, some individuals even have real algae growing on them to add the final touch to their camouflage.

 Their home base

 Synanceia horrida can be found in coastal areas of the Indo-Pacific from India to China and down to the Philippines and Papua New Guinea to Australia and everywhere in between.
 Their main habitat is close to or on coral reefs and in estuaries, in salt or brackish water.

 Then they lie and wait for unsuspecting prey, mostly small fish, to come close.
 When the victim is less than their body lengths away, stonefish quickly open their mouth and suck the fish as a whole into their huge stomach.
 In the same way, stonefish swallow shrimps and other crustaceans, the same powerful sucking motion their fellow ambush predators use (Ambush predators: They got the look).

 Venomous touch as defence